andrewpickett/advent-of-code/2020/python/day17/README.md

 # Approach
+So, this was basically an extension on [Day 11](../day11/)...and I mentioned on that day that I really dislike manipulating multi-dimensional arrays.
+Well...now instead of 2d arrays, this puzzle required 3d.

+Honestly, this write-up is pretty lack-luster as I really don't like this puzzle...I didn't like solving it, I really dislike my code...and I just don't want to think about it anymore...

 ### Part 1
 > _How many cubes are left in the active state after the sixth cycle?_

+I figured I'd just push through and brute force this one at first and see how it went.

+The first piece was just parsing the input data into the multi-dimensional array...and since the contents that we cared about would be "growing" in all directions, I figured I would want to "start" the input in the middle of the array instead of the standard index of 0.

+Alright, so I wrote it up with a padding of what I thought was an appropriate amount, and ran it all against the example.
+The answer I got didn't match what it was supposed to (it was off by a couple), but I was stubborn and thought I was right...so I took a shot and ran it against the input.

+It ran for quite some time (~20 seconds or so), and came back with an answer.
+I plugged it in, and it was RIGHT!

+See...told you I was right, and their example was wrong...right?
+RIGHT?!?

 ### Part 2
 > _How many cubes are left in the active state after the sixth cycle?_

+Now, while I was writing the first part, I wrote it the whole time thinking that it would be expanding the scale of the problem somehow, but I never dreamed it would be going to a fourth dimension.

+So, it was 1:00am when I loaded it up...I read "hypercube" and "4d" and immediately thought, "nope...not happening right now".

+I finally had time to come back to the puzzle the next night.
+I decided to try to just add one more dimension to all of my arrays, but keep everything else the exact same and see what would happen.

+Well, it ran for a LONG time (~20-30 minutes) and finally came back.
+I plugged the answer in, and it was wrong.
+I tried it with the sample, and it also was wrong...

+Apparently my algorithm was just lucky and was never actually right after all.

+Long story short, I realized I had a bug with my array indexing (ended too soon), but I also realized I was creating an array many times too big as it needed to be.
+So I resized them and fixed the bug and solved the problem.

 # Results